shuhaowu/shuhaowu.github.com/pages/home.md

 Welcome!
 --------
 My name is Shuhao Wu.
-I'm an Aerospace Engineering student at Carleton University and develop software in my spare time.
+I'm an Aerospace Engineering student at Carleton University.
+I'm also currently working at Mozilla as a web development intern.

 This website is setup to showcase all my things that I made over the years.
 Please feel free to look around for yourself!

 === mainbox ===